Zhangtianpu/EEG_Classification/Readme.md

 # EEG Classification
-The task is requried us to classify electroencephalography(EEG) into six categories, including human body, human face, animal body, animal face, fruit vegetable and inanimate object.
-The EEG dataset acquired from brain of participants responsing to different photographys.
-These photographys that participants are reuqired to watch can be classifiy into six afordmethioned categories.
+  The task requires us to classify electroencephalography(EEG) into six categories, including human body, human face, animal body, animal face, fruit vegetable and inanimate object.
+The EEG dataset was acquired from the brain of participants responding to different photography.
+These photographs that participants are required to watch can be classified into six aforementioned categories.
-To achieve classification task, in this project, I reference the model structure of STGCN[1] and get the 42% prediction percision of classification to six categories.
+  To achieve the classification task, in this project, I reference the model structure of STGCN[1] and get the 42% prediction precision of classification to six categories.
+I construct an adjacent matrix through node embedding technology and then use the GCN method to obtain spatial features of EEG.

 ## Code Structure:
     Configurations: related configuration about EEG clissification model